-Online students often want access to the career and support services offered to their on-campus peers.
+Online students want access to career and support services.
 However, the way these learners seek support varies by generation.
 To explore these differences in detail, Wiley Education Services surveyed nearly 1,100 additional online learners to complement the 1,500 prospective, current, and graduated online students that provided responses for the annual Online College Students report in 2019.
 This expanded sample helped us identify services that can foster success for millennials and Gen Xers enrolled in online programs.

 Click the image below to view the full infographic.

 Understanding these differences is the first step toward personalizing services for each demographic.

 • Born between 1981 and 1996

 • Are very tech-savvy

 • Expect personalized solutions

 • Like to conduct research on their own

 • Prefer streamlined processes